 Review: At the agreed date (or earlier if there is accelerated progress or an increase in concern) effectiveness of the support will be evaluated.
-The One Page SEND Support Arrangements plan (SEND SAP) is reviewed termly.
+The One Page SEND Support Arrangements plan (SEND SAP) is reviewed termly, with children and shared with parents.
+The One Page Profile is reviewed with parents and the child twice a year.
 This is usually around the half-term break.
 Decisions will then be made regarding next steps (whether the child has made sufficient and sustained progress and no longer requires this level of support or if it should continue).
-If there continues to be limited progress made towards the outcomes then the Inclusion Leader will meet with parents/carers and the class teacher to decide whether further specialist assessment is required with support from outside agencies and professionals.
+If there continues to be limited progress made towards the outcomes, then the Inclusion Leader will meet with parents/carers and the class teacher to decide whether further specialist assessment is required with support from outside agencies and professionals.